guyinatuxedo/new_nightmare/modules/06-bof_shellcode/csaw17_pilot/readme.md

   rbp at 0x7fffffffdea0, rip at 0x7fffffffdea8
 ```

 So we can see that the offset between the start of our input and the return address is `0x7fffffffdea8 - 0x7fffffffde80 = 0x28` bytes.
-So we have a way to overwrite the return address, a place to store our shellcode, and we know where it is in memory.
-With this we can write our exploit:
+So now that we've figured out how to overwrite the saved return address, the question is what code we want to execute.
+We can tell that the stack is executable, since `NX` is turned off.
+This means that we can execute data stored in the stack memory region, as code.
+We also have an infoleak from the stack memory region, of specifically where our input gets stored.
+These two things mean we can load data into memory at a spot that we know the address of, and can execute as instructions.
+This data I insert is called shellcode, which is just instructions that we insert somewhere into memory, with the hope of running them to accomplish something.
+As such, we can load shellcode at the start of our input, then some filler data between the end of our shellcode and the return address, and then overwrite the saved return address with the address of our shellcode.
+That would lead to us to execute instructions of our choosing, and we will have our shellcode just give us a shell.
+Putting it all together, we have this exploit:

 ```
 from pwn import *